REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 They also headed to the LDS Business College to confirm that she'd actually made it to class the day before, which she had.

-One individual actually walked with her down the stairs at the end of the class.
+So there was several witnesses that identified her attending the class.
+One individual actually walked with her down the stairs to the end of the class.

 And when they got down to the bottom of the stairs, the classmate she was with went one direction and Vilaine went a different direction and they parted ways at that point.

 As best they could tell at this point, that was the last anyone had seen of her.
+It was like she walked down those stairs, said her goodbyes, and just vanished into the landscape.

 And in the middle of the day, coming from a building that was on a busy road with houses and businesses all around.